Although narcissists act with an air of superiority, they often play the victim. Especially if they’re covert narcissists.

 Divert Attention From Their Behaviour

 Narcissists also play the victim to divert attention from their behaviours.
 Narcissists often victimise others.
-But hide in the shadow of being the victim themselves.
+But hide in the shadow of being victims themselves.

 For instance a narcissist may feel jealous towards someone.
-But rather than admit this to themselves and others, they claim that person is jealous of THEM.
+But rather than admit this to themselves, they claim that person is jealous of THEM.
 Classic narcissist projection!

 Narcissists also bend facts to make them the victim.
 They might bully someone for no reason.
 And when they fight back, play the victim.
 Conveniently forgetting they’re own behaviour sparked the conflict.